-Segment 3 proposed improvements are expected to reduce congestion and delay and improve operational efficiency by increasing capacity and by reducing the existing chokepoints within the project limits.
+Segment 3 proposed improvements are expected to reduce congestion and delay and improve operational efficiency by reducing the existing chokepoints via gap closure.

 Segment 1: \$45.91 million in federal funds and \$4.92 million in local funds were used for this project.